Crate Training 101: Creating A Safe Space

 3.1 Creating a positive association

 To make the crate a welcoming space for your dog, it's essential to create a positive association with it.
 Start by placing the crate in a quiet and accessible area of your home, such as the living room or bedroom.
 Make the crate inviting by placing bedding, blankets, and toys inside.
-You can also leave treats or small rewards near the crate to encourage your dog to investigate.
+You can also leave or small rewards near the crate to encourage your dog to investigate.

 3.2 Steps to introduce your dog to the crate